 Maple-leaved viburnum is a native, medium-sized under-story shrub, preferring shade and part shade conditions.
 It makes it a great option for naturalizing in shady areas.
-The creamy-white, flat-topped flowers in May, black fruit in fall, persisting into winter, and excellent pink to dark burgundy fall color add year-round interest.
+The creamy-white, flat-topped flowers in May, black fruit in fall that persists into winter, and excellent pink to dark burgundy fall color add year-round interest.

 This species is native to the Chicago Region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.